dustymabe/vagrant-sshfs/README.md

 ### Sharing Vagrant Guest Directory to Vagrant Host - 1% of users

-*NOTE:* This option is dangerous as data will be destroy upon `vagrant destroy`
+*NOTE:* This option is dangerous as data will be destroyed upon `vagrant destroy`

 This plugin allows you to share a folder from a Vagrant guest into the host.
 If you have workloads where there are a lot of disk intensive